 When you borrow money and have to pay it back with interest, this could potentially delay or reduce your return on investment.
 For example, if you borrow money to fix up a rental property and then rent it out at $500 a month, any hard money loan repayment of $500 a month will prevent you from seeing any return until the loan is paid off.
 (These are just example numbers and of course you should structure every loan in a way that makes sense for you.)

 Hard money loans are one of many investment tools.
 They have many advantages to help real estate investors run and grow their business by doing more deals.
 Some of the advantages that we will outline in our next blog post are as follows; Quick funding, less stringent credit requirements, flexibility, and asset-based lending.
 And just so you know – we actually like hard money loans and believe in them.
-However, it’s important for every investors to know all the facts up-front, and this information about 3 potential disadvantages of using a hard money lender in IN will help you figure out if they’re right for you.
+However, it’s important for every investors to know all the facts up-front, and this information about 3 potential disadvantages of using a hard money lender in Indiana, Arkansas, California will help you figure out if they’re right for you.